trynthink/scout/docs/analysis_approach.rst

 * Installed cost

-   * Product or technology installed cost must be specified in absolute (not incremental) terms (add link to more detailed explanation).
+   * Product or technology :ref:`installed cost <first-ecm-installed-cost>` should be specified in absolute (not incremental) terms.
    * Cost units vary by building sector and technology type, as specified in the :ref:`ECM Definition Reference <ecm-installed-cost-units>`.

 * Lifetime